worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 Additionally, we want to [play](https://kaboomjs.com/#play) our rocket thrust sound while accelerating.
 Kaboom allows us to manipulate sounds in a few different ways, such as changing their speed and volume.

-We'll handle deceleration by doing the opposite, using [Math.max()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/max) to choose the maximum between the player's speed minus their deceleration and their maximum speed in reverse (i.e. negative).
+We'll handle deceleration by doing the opposite, using [Math.max()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/max) to choose the maximum between the player's speed minus their deceleration, and their maximum speed in reverse (i.e. negative).
 Add the following code below the acceleration controls.

 ```javascript
 keyDown("down", () => {